 A well-configured allow-listing policy implemented via Privilege Management for Mac protects end users—whether standard or administrator—from threats such as the macOS Finder system vulnerability.
 The solution also audits events to identify and alert on any attempts to launch “unexpected” programs.

 Using Privilege Management for Mac, an administrator can support a zero trust approach for their Mac endpoint security estate.
-If zero trust is a key security initiative for your organization, I recommend checking out our paper: A Zero Trust Approach to Windows & Mac.
-Security.

 To learn more about Privilege Management for Mac, contact us today.